-The Diploma in Forensic Accounting contains two units:
+The Diploma in Forensic Accounting contains nine units:

 Unit 1: An Introduction to Forensic Accounting